CSCfi/csc-env-eff/hands-on/modules/modules-puhti.md

 module avail gromacs-env
 ```

 5. Load the gromacs-env module, and check the loaded modules list again.
+Do you notice any changes?
 ```bash
 module load gromacs-env
 module list
 ```

+6. Switch to the GPU version of Gromacs, and check the situation.
 Do you notice any changes?

-6. Switch to the GPU version of Gromacs, and check the situation.
 ```bash
 module load gromacs-env/2020-gpu
 module list